-While it’s true that you’ll occasionally run into an ExpressVPN IP address that the streaming service has blocked, access is usually regained by disconnecting and reconnecting to the service.
+While it’s true that you’ll run into a NordVPN IP address or two that don’t work, access is usually regained by disconnecting and reconnecting to the service.

 Additional services from the provider include 24/7 support chat, streaming-optimized connections, excellent global server coverage, top-notch app support and a 30-day money-back guarantee.